-Efforts of the VIP lab in this area have concentrated on machine learning techniques for classification of biomedical imagery based on photometric attributes, such as color, and also on enhanced visualization using 3-D stereoscopic and multiview displays.
+Efforts of the VIP lab in this area have concentrated on both model-based and machine-learning techniques for the quantitative analysis and classification of biomedical imagery based on metallomic, photometric and other image attributes, and also on enhanced visualization using 3-D stereoscopic and multiview displays.

 - Automatic Scoring of Bowel Preparation from Colonoscopic Imagery: Application of machine learning techniques to colonoscopy video classification.